goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 6.12.
+## ![✔] 6.11.
 Run unsafe code in a sandbox

-**TL;DR:** Here we will write about the need to run un-trusted code, for example 3rd party components.
+**TL;DR:** Here we will write about the need to run untrusted code, for example third-party components.
 In that case, we'd like to isolate our code from weakness of the 3rd party code.
-We can achieve that by running our code as a sandbox
+We can achieve that by running our code in a sandbox

 **Otherwise:**